I'm currently in the process of creating sub-categories. Please excuse any disorder.

 B

-Belt: What male Irish dancers get to wear when they win a World Championship (CLRG).
-Kind of like a wrestling belt, shiny and all.
+Belt: What male Irish dancers get when they win or make it onto the podium.
+Kind of like a wrestling belt.

 Blackout costume: An all-black ensemble in competition.
 Can be black slacks and a black shirt, a black dress or skirt/leotard combination worn with poodle socks or black tights.
+Sometimes solid colors are worn instead of black, but the goal is to be pared down in appearance.
 This style of competition dress began showing up in the 2010s and eliminates the expensive "bling" that has come to define solo costumes, though some blackout costumes do have sparkly accents.
 Lace sleeves are popular.
 Wigs, headpieces, and buckles may still be worn (depending on the rules), but natural hair is common.
 Blackout costumes can usually be worn at any competition, at any level, in addition to the BLACKOUT FEIS.
+Sometimes blackout is worn when a dancer is getting a new solo costume.

 Block: The toe piece (or tip) of the hardshoe where the dancer can stand en pointe.
 Many hardshoe tips are squared off to allow for better balance.